 Various events held across China to celebrate upcoming Lantern Festival

-People participate in a riddle-guessing event in Qianyuan Town of Deqing County in Huzhou, east China's Zhejiang Province, Feb.
-10, 2022.
+People of Dong ethnic group participate in an event at Rongjiang County, Qiandongnan Miao and Dong Autonomous Prefecture, southwest China's Guizhou Province, Feb.
+12, 2022.
 Various events are held across China to celebrate the upcoming Lantern Festival.
-(Photo by Ni Lifang/Xinhua)
+(Photo by Li Zhanghuaguizhou/Xinhua)

-People enjoy a dragon dance performance in Qianyuan Town of Deqing County in Huzhou, east China's Zhejiang Province, Feb.
-10, 2022.
+Tourists visit a lantern fair in Zunhua City, north China's Hebei Province, Feb.
+11, 2022.
 Various events are held across China to celebrate the upcoming Lantern Festival.
-(Photo by Ni Lifang/Xinhua)
+(Photo by Liu Mancang/Xinhua)

-Volunteers help children to make lanterns in Guangling District of Yangzhou, east China's Jiangsu Province, Feb.
-10, 2022.
+People select lanterns at a lantern fair in Yangzhou City, east China's Jiangzu Province, Feb.
+12, 2022.
 Various events are held across China to celebrate the upcoming Lantern Festival.
 (Photo by Meng Delong/Xinhua)

-Villagers practice bamboo-horse opera in Guanyintang Village of Wudi County, east China's Shandong Province, Feb.
-9, 2022.
+People select lanterns at a lantern fair in Lianyungang City, east China's Jiangsu Province, Feb.
+12, 2022.
 Various events are held across China to celebrate the upcoming Lantern Festival.
-(Photo by Gao Shidong/Xinhua)
+(Photo by Wang Chun/Xinhua)

-Children and their parents guess riddles in Zhenhai District of Ningbo, east China's Zhejiang Province, Feb.
-10, 2022.
+People select lanterns at a lantern fair in Nanjing, east China's Jiangsu Province, Feb.
+12, 2022.
 Various events are held across China to celebrate the upcoming Lantern Festival.
-(Photo by Hu Xuejun/Xinhua)
+(Photo by Sun Zhongnan/Xinhua)

-Children and their parents make tiger-shaped headgears in Zhenhai District of Ningbo, east China's Zhejiang Province, Feb.
-10, 2022.
+A kid makes a lantern in Nanjing, capital city of Jiangsu Province, Feb.
+12, 2022.
 Various events are held across China to celebrate the upcoming Lantern Festival.
-(Photo by Hu Xuejun/Xinhua)
+(Photo by Li Wenbao/Xinhua)

-Citizens participate in a riddle-guessing event in Xiangyang, central China's Hubei Province, Feb.
-9, 2022.
+A kid selects lanterns at a lantern fair in Nanjing, east China's Jiangsu Province, Feb.
+12, 2022.
 Various events are held across China to celebrate the upcoming Lantern Festival.
-(Photo by Yang Dong/Xinhua)
+(Photo by Yang Suping/Xinhua)

+Lanterns are hung above a street in Zaozhuang City, east China's Shandong Province, Feb.
+12, 2022.
+Various events are held across China to celebrate the upcoming Lantern Festival.
+(Photo by Sun Yang/Xinhua)

+Children practice lion dance in Jianghua Yao Autonomous Prefecture, central China's Hunan Province, Feb.
+12, 2022.
+Various events are held across China to celebrate the upcoming Lantern Festival.
+(Photo by Jiang Keqinghunan/Xinhua)

+Tourists visit a lantern fair in Jingning She Autonomous County in Lishui, east China's Zhejiang Province.
+Various events are held across China to celebrate the upcoming Lantern Festival.
+(Photo by Li Suren/Xinhua)

+Tourists visit a lantern fair in Nanyue District, Hengyang City, central China's Hunan Province, Feb.
+12, 2022.
+Various events are held across China to celebrate the upcoming Lantern Festival.
+(Photo by Cao Zhengping/Xinhua)

 Photos